wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_rpm.rst

       # sed -i "s/^enabled=1/enabled=0/" /etc/zypp/repos.d/wazuh.repo

-.. note:: Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
+.. note:: Now that the agent is installed, the next step is to register and configure it to communicate with the manager (if you did not use the automatic registering method).
 For more information about this process, please visit the :doc:`user manual<../../user-manual/agents/registering/index>`.